Why is it important to have my bill payment information verified?

 Why is there a charge for verifying my bill payments?

-Verification of your bill payment accounts is a labor intensive process that includes such actions as verification of the creditor as a legitimate business entity, verification of any provided account documentation, and at least one, but often multiple calls to each creditor.
+Verification of your bill payment accounts is a labor intensive process that includes such actions as verification of the creditor as a legitimate business entity, verification of any provided account documentation, and at least one, and often multiple calls to each creditor.
+Faxing information or a conference call between the verifier, the creditor and you is not uncommon.
 All verifications are performed by FCRA certified verification specialists who are specifically trained to verify credit accounts and understand all aspects of the Federal Laws, Fair Credit Reporting Act (FCRA), Fair and Accurate Credit Transaction Act (FACTA), Equal Credit Opportunity Act (ECOA), as well as Federal and State Laws regarding privacy and security of information.
 The work they perform insures the accuracy and authenticity of your AMP Credit Report.

 My verifications are complete.
 Now what?

 Once your verifications are complete, simply select the verified bill payment accounts you wish to include in your AMP Credit Report.
-Your verified AMP Credit Report is ready for you to use, print or share.
+Your verified AMP Credit Report, including your verified AMP Credit Score, is ready for you to use, print or share.

 What if I discover inaccurate information in my completed verification?